OpenRLHF/OpenRLHF-Docs/docs/source/rl.rst

 In REINFORCE-like algorithms, the value network is not used; instead, advantage is calculated directly by normalizing the reward, which can save some computational resources.
 We also proposed the `REINFORCE++ <https://www.researchgate.net/publication/387487679_REINFORCE_A_SIMPLE_AND_EFFICIENT_APPROACH_FOR_ALIGNING_LARGE_LANGUAGE_MODELS>`_ alignment method.

+- REINFORCE++ integrates ``key optimization techniques from PPO`` while eliminating the need for a critic network.
+- REINFORCE++-baseline uses the ``mean reward of multiple samples from the same prompt`` as the baseline.
+- RLOO in OpenRLHF modifies the original version by incorporating the per-token KL reward and utilizing the PPO-clip loss

 .. code-block:: bash

    # launch the master node of ray in container